WKU Student Publications Policy Manual

 The College Heights Herald corrects all confirmed errors that are brought to reporters’ or editors’ attention.
 Please call 270-745-6011 or 270-745-5044 to report a correction, or e-mail us at [email protected]

-Form must be completed and returned to adviser.
+Form must be completed and will be automatically emailed to [email protected] and the adviser.

 Photo and Video Policies